 Before starting the design process, know your budget and keep it in mind as you navigate the course of your build.
 There will be give and take; it’s a normal part of the process.
 Budget will be one of the first questions you’re asked and one of the topics you’ll revisit during your build experience.
+The following are ways you can help control building costs.

 A Home’s Footprint